January 17, 2023

 - High triglycerides levels: Having high triglycerides levels— a type of fat in the blood— is associated with a greater risk of prediabetes.27

 - Cardiovascular disease and death: Prediabetes is associated with an increased risk of cardiovascular disease, coronary heart disease, stroke and death.28

 - Food insecurity: Findings from a 2019 study reveal that among adolescents in the U.S., food insecurity status results in higher odds of prediabetes and elevated blood pressure.29

 For employers seeking to align their weight management strategy with the most recent evidence, access An Employer's Practical Playbook for Treating Obesity, which offers recommendations for creating a comprehensive benefits package to treat obesity, including behavior-based interventions and pharmacological and surgical treatment.

 What’s the Difference Between a Diabetes and Prediabetes Strategy?

-Preventing and Treating Prediabetes
+Evidence-based Approaches to Preventing and Treating Prediabetes

 Comprehensive Lifestyle Strategies